min2ha/ukwa-site/content/target/70502/index.en.md

   "subject": "Gender Equality"
 }

-# British Council, The: Gender Equality and Empowerment of Women and Girls in the UK - Meeting sustainable development goals

 Report by the British Council presenting evidence about the progress of gender equality in the UK against UN sustainable development goals.